Fees and Expenses

 Note: 2017-2018 fees will be finalized in July 2017.
 All fees and charges are subject to change without notice.

 For complete information, please visit MiamiOH.edu/OneStop.

 Important: You must be covered by health and accident insurance.
-Your Bursar account will automatically be charged on your fall semester invoice for Basic Coverage Student health and accident insurance through the Health Services Center at 513-529-3000.
+Your Bursar account will automatically be charged on your fall semester invoice for Basic Coverage Student health and accident insurance through the Health Services Center.
+You may reach the Health Services Center at 513-529-3000.
 If you do not need the insurance, you can complete a Waiver Form online and your Bursar account will be credited.